rory81/growing_funds/README.md

 <a name="cloud"></a>
 ## Cloudinary
-If you don't have a creditcard you cannot make an AWS account to store the uploaded images by the user.
+If you don't have a credit card you cannot make an AWS account to store the uploaded images by the user.
 To solve that problem, Cloudinary can be used as storage.
 Heroku has an addon for this that can be connected to Heroku the same way as was done with Heroku postgress.
-Unfortunately, when doing this in Heroku you still need a creditcard.
+Unfortunately, when doing this in Heroku you still need a credit card.
 To avoid that an account is made on  https://cloudinary.com/ where the API keys are provided as mentioned in the deployment section of Heroku.

-To setup cloudinary follow the setup in https://github.com/klis87/django-cloudinary-storage Be aware that you do not use {{MEDIA_URL}}{{project.image}} in the template when you want to render the image, but {{project.image.url}}
+To setup Cloudinary, follow the setup in https://github.com/klis87/django-cloudinary-storage.
+Be aware that you do not use {{MEDIA_URL}}{{project.image}} in the template when you want to render the image, but {{project.image.url}}

 <a name="test"></a>